Energy in Norway: Carbon capture and storage

 Norway was the first country to operate an industrial-scale carbon capture and storage project at the Sleipner oilfield, dating from 1996 and operated by Equinor.
 Carbon dioxide is stripped from natural gas with amine solvents and is deposited in a saline formation.
 The carbon dioxide is a waste product of the field's natural gas production; the gas contains 9% CO_{2}, more than is allowed in the natural gas distribution network.
 Storing it underground avoids this problem and saves Equinor hundreds of millions of euros in carbon taxes.
 Sleipner stores about one million tonnes of CO_{2} a year.

 Large oil companies have invested in carbon capture and storage technology in Norway.
-The Northern Lights Project is the world's first network project within carbon capture and storage signed by Equinox, Shell, and Total totalling USD 675 million.
+The Northern Lights Project is the world's first network project within carbon capture and storage signed by Equinox, Shell, and Total totalling US$675 million.

 Carbon tax

 Norway introduced a carbon tax on fuels in 1991.
 The tax started at a rate of per tonne of on gasoline, with an average tax of US$21 per tonne.
 The tax applied to diesel, mineral oil, oil and gas used in North Sea extraction activities.
 The International Energy Agency's (IEA) in 2001 stated that "since 1991 a carbon dioxide tax has applied in addition to excise taxes on fuel."
 It is among the highest rates in OECD.
 The applies to offshore oil and gas production.
 IEA estimates for revenue generated by the tax in 2004 were 7,808 million NOK (about in 2010 dollars).

 According to IEA's 2005 Review, Norway's CO_{2} tax is its most important climate policy instrument, and covers about 64% of Norwegian CO_{2} emissions and 52% of total greenhouse gas emissions.
 Some industry sectors were exempted to preserve their competitive position.
 Various studies in the 1990s, and an economic analysis by Statistics Norway, estimated the effect to be a reduction of 2.5–11% of Norwegian emissions compared to (untaxed) business-as-usual.
 However, Norway's per capita emissions still rose by 15% as of 2008.

 In attempt to reduce emissions by a larger amount, Norway implemented an Emissions Trading Scheme in 2005 and joined the European Union Emissions Trading Scheme (EU ETS) in 2008.
 As of 2013, roughly 55% of emissions in Norway were taxed and exempt emissions are included in the EU ETS.
 Certain taxes are applied to emissions that result from petroleum activities on the continental shelf.
 This tax is charged per liter of oil and natural gas liquids produced, as well as per standard cubic meter of gas flared or otherwise emitted.
 However, this carbon tax is a tax deductible operating cost for petroleum production.
 In 2013, carbon tax rates were doubled to 0.96 NOK per liter/standard cubic meter of mineral oil and natural gas.
 As of 2016, the rate increased to 1,02 NOK.
 The Norwegian Ministry of the Environment described taxes as the most important tool for reducing emissions.